-Welcome to the Internship Program for Educational Leadership at the DePaul College of Education.
-The internship experience is an opportunity for you to develop, apply, and reflect on your leadership and administrative knowledge and skills in a variety of leadership situations.
+Welcome to the Internship Program for Educational Leadership at the DePaul University College of Education.
+The internship experience is an opportunity for you to develop, apply, and reflect on your leadership and administrative knowledge and skills in an on-site variety of leadership situations.